claudiutraistaru/notes/arch/memory-segmentation.md

 - Intel 80286.
 1982.
 There are "real mode" and "protected mode".

     Segment Selector becomes more than a base address.
-Segment Selector consists of 13-bit index(to GDP/LDT), 2-bit RPL(Requested Priviledge Level), and 1-bit Table Indicator(TI, GDT -> 0, LDT -> 1)
+Segment Selector consists of 13-bit index(to GDT/LDT), 2-bit RPL(Requested Priviledge Level), and 1-bit Table Indicator(TI, GDT -> 0, LDT -> 1)

-    13-bit index refers to an entry in GDP/LDT.
-Each entry in GDP is a 64-bit Segment Descriptor.
+    13-bit index refers to an entry in GDT/LDT.
+Each entry in GDT is a 64-bit Segment Descriptor.

     Segment Descriptor in 80286 consists of 24-bit base address, 16-bit segment limit, 8-bit flags and 16-bit reserved.